Face-to-Face Exemption For Classroom Use

 When showing a film in an online class, it may be considered fair use depending on how much of the film is being shown and for what purpose.
 Please use the Fair Use Evaluator tool for help in determining if your use falls under Fair Use.

-If fair use does not apply, the library's subscription to Academic Video Online database provides access to educational streaming films.
-O'Reilly for Higher Education This link opens in a new window and some of the Gale databases also contain some streaming video content.
+If fair use does not apply, the library's subscribes to a few streaming films databases, such as Academic Video Online, Kanopy, and O'Reilly for Higher Education, This link opens in a new windoand some of the Gale databases also contain some streaming video content.
 For feature films the Library and Distance Education share the cost of educational streaming rights via the providers Kanopy and Swank.